rjsf-team/react-jsonschema-form/packages/docs/docs/usage/single.md

 ## Titles and descriptions

-Fields can have titles and descriptions specified by the `title` keyword in the schema and `description` keyword in the schema, respectively.
-These two can also be overriden by the `ui:title` and `ui:description` keywords in the uiSchema.
+Fields can have titles and descriptions specified by the `title` keyword in the schema and the `description` keyword in the schema, respectively.
+These two can also be overridden by the `ui:title` and `ui:description` keywords in the uiSchema.

+Description can render markdown.
+This feature is disabled by default.
+It needs to be enabled by the `ui:enableMarkdownInDescription` keyword and setting to `true`.
+Read more about markdown options in the `markdown-to-jsx` official [docs](https://probablyup.com/markdown-to-jsx/).

 ```tsx
 import { RJSFSchema } from '@rjsf/utils';